vlalez/api_test_framework/README.md

-This is my mock project for API testing and CI/CD training
+Python API automation framework for API testing using Pytest and GitHub actions.